Ingestion pipeline reference

 These inputs are optional for Parse JSON transformations:

-Drop target field
+Drop target attribute

 Filter